 Breast cancer is the most common noncutaneous malignancy among women, representing 4 in 10 female cancer survivors in the United States.
-Long-term survival is common after breast cancer treatment, with a 5-year survival rate of almost 90%; thus, addressing survivors' unique post-treatment needs is critical to providing quality health care.

-Nearly a decade ago, two landmark publications from the Institute of Medicine highlighted the importance of surveillance, health promotion, and assessing and managing the myriad of physical, psychological, spiritual, social, and practical long-term and late effects faced by many cancer survivors after completing active treatment.
-Recent publications affirm the importance of addressing health, wellness, and quality of life (QoL) concerns of post-treatment cancer survivors.
-In recognition of the increasing need for information to support primary care clinicians who care for breast cancer survivors, this guideline was developed to provide recommendations to enhance the quality of clinical follow-up care for those who have completed initial treatment for female breast cancer (eg, surgery, radiation, targeted therapy, and/or chemotherapy).

-Although many evidence-based clinical guidelines exist for diagnosis and treatment, there are few evidence-based clinical care guidelines addressing life-long followup care for survivors by cancer type.
+Longterm survival is common after breast cancer treatment, with a 5-year survival rate of almost 90%; thus, addressing survivors' unique post-treatment needs is critical to providing quality health care.3 and late effects faced by many cancer survivors after completing active treatment.
+4,5 Recent publications affirm the importance of addressing health, wellness, and quality of life (QoL) concerns of post-treatment cancer survivors.3,6,7 In recognition of the increasing need for information to support primary care clinicians who care for breast cancer survivors, this guideline was developed to provide recommendations to enhance the quality of clinical follow-up care for those who have completed initial treatment for female breast cancer (eg, surgery, radiation, targeted therapy, and/or chemotherapy).8 few evidence-based clinical care guidelines addressing life-long followup care for survivors by cancer type.
 The National Comprehensive Cancer Network (NCCN) guidelines® are evidence and consensus based for the treatment of patients with breast cancer that include information on recommended surveillance for cancer recurrence or new cancers.
 The NCCN also has symptom-specific survivorship care guidelines addressing anthracycline-induced cardiac toxicity, anxiety and depression, cognitive function, fatigue, pain, sexual function, sleep disorders, healthy lifestyles and immunizations and infections.
 In addition, the American Society of Clinical Oncology (ASCO) has guidelines for the follow-up and management of patients with breast cancer as well as symptom-based guidelines specific to fatigue, 13 chemotherapy-induced peripheral neuropathy (CIPN), and anxiety and depressive symptoms ; ASCO is also developing guidelines on the prevention and monitoring of cardiac dysfunction in survivors of adult cancers and on the management of chronic pain.
 Furthermore, ASCO recently endorsed the American Cancer Society (ACS) guideline on prostate cancer survivorship.
 The ACS/ASCO Breast Cancer Survivorship Care Guideline builds on prior guidelines by providing comprehensive, holistic recommendations specific to post-treatment breast cancer clinical care to help primary care clinicians better manage potential long-term and late effects and to provide timely and appropriate screening and surveillance to improve the overall health and QoL of breast cancer survivors.